belviPouadjeu/TypeScript-Fundamental-one/README.md

-## Exercise: Implement a Shape Hierarchy with Polymorphism
+## Exercise (05-inheritance): Implement a Shape Hierarchy with Polymorphism

 ### Objective
 Learn to: